Taking Care of Business (film): Production

 Baseball scenes for Taking Care of Business were filmed at Angel Stadium of Anaheim in California.

-The film is notable for featuring John de Lancie and Gates McFadden together in scenes who were also in the Star Trek: The Next Generation television show at the time.
+The film is notable for featuring John de Lancie and Gates McFadden together in scenes who were also in the Star Trek: The Next Generation television series.

 Reception

 The film grossed $20 million in the United States.

-Review aggregator website Rotten Tomatoes reported that 33% of critics have given the film a positive review based on 15 reviews, with an average rating of 3.1/10.
-On Metacritic, the film holds a weighted average score of 42 out of 100 based on 18 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
-Caryn James of The New York Times labeled it as a film that "plays it safe and boring."
+Review aggregator website Rotten Tomatoes reported that 33% of critics have given the film a positive review, based on 15 reviews, with an average rating of 3.1/10.
+On Metacritic, the film holds a weighted average score of 42 out of 100 based on 18 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on a scale of A+ to F.

+Caryn James of The New York Times labeled it as a film that "plays it safe and boring".

 Jonathan Rosenbaum of the Chicago Reader wrote, "This is a pretty stupid comedy in spots, with holes wide enough to drive trucks through, and director Arthur Hiller is as clunky as ever, but the cast is so funny and likable that they almost bring it off in spite of itself."

 Michael Wilmington of the Los Angeles Times wrote, "As a comedy, ‘Taking Care of Business’ has everything going for it but laughs.
-It's like a stand-up comic who invested his sense of humor in the Sunbelt Jokes Savings and Loan: It hasn't got a million of them," and, "There's something eerie about this movie: a kind of mix-and-match Trading Places, a cross-town Midnight Run with an Odd Couple who never meet."
+It's like a stand-up comic who invested his sense of humor in the Sunbelt Jokes Savings and Loan: It hasn't got a million of them."
+He also wrote, "There's something eerie about this movie: a kind of mix-and-match Trading Places, a cross-town Midnight Run with an Odd Couple who never meet."